JaesungBae/GenDA-Challenge-25-ZSTTS-PSE/README.md

 - (Optional) Any results on the third-party evaluation data they used to validate the models
 - (Optional) Description of the new PSE architecture they propose, including the model complexity

+The paper submission will be part of a non-archival track for the workshop, meaning it won’t be considered a “publication” as it won’t be archived on IEEE Xplore.
+However, accepted papers will be posted on our website as part of the workshop’s technical program.
+We encourage the participants' in-person attendance to the workshop, but it is not required.

 # Cite Our Work
 If you’d like to refer to the challenge or use it in your research, please cite our paper: